Many people consider RFID technology to be a substantial threat to privacy and liberty, especially if

 tickets.
 This, I suspect, is to avoid making the TollTag into an unpopular snitch, and to avoid revealing

-that capability before some appointed hour yet to come -- perhaps after TollTags are mandatory.
+that capability before some appointed hour yet to come — perhaps after TollTags are mandatory; or more likely, when

 Information about vehicle movements is collected and stored, at least for billing purposes.
 It